flrowo/hackdetaco/README.md

 **WARNING: IF YOU ARE NOT SURE ABOUT WHAT YOU ARE DOING, THIS APPLICATION IS NOT RECOMMENDED.
-RUNNING THIS APPLICATION MAY RESULT IN A BAN, IF NOT USED JUST ON "NOT SUBMITTED" BEATMAPS.
+RUNNING THIS APPLICATION MAY RESULT IN A BAN, IF NOT USED JUST ON "NOT SUBMITTED" BEATMAPS OR PLAYING IN THE "EDIT" SECTION.
 I AM NOT RESPONSIBLE FOR THE USAGE OF THIS PROGRAM.**

 **IMPORTANT: This application runs even when the application is not focused.**